O365/python-o365/README.md

 m.send()
 ```

-Python 3.4 is the minimum required...
+**Python 3.4 is the minimum required**...
 I was very tempted to just go for 3.6 and use f-strings.
 Those are fantastic!

 This project was also a learning resource for me.
 This is a list of not so common python characteristics used in this project:
 - New unpacking technics: `def method(argument, *, with_name=None, **other_params):`
 - Enums: `from enum import Enum`
 - Factory paradigm
 - Package organization
+- Timezone conversion and timezone aware datetimes
 - Etc. (see the code!)

-> This project is in early development.
+> **This project is in early development.** Changes that can break your code may be commited.
+If you want to help please fell free to fork and make pull requests.

 ## Table of contents